alfquzjk/my-site-org/README.md

 # my-site-org
-This is my personal website buiding with emacs org-mod
+This is my personal website building with emacs org-mod